MaxiDonkey/CerebraChainAI/ChainOfThought.md

 <br/>

-Additionally, **we will explore how to extend a synchronous function into an asynchronous one** using the mechanics provided by the `Async.Params` and `Async.Support` units.
+Additionally, **we will explore how to [extend a synchronous method](https://github.com/MaxiDonkey/CerebraChainAI/blob/main/Transforming.md) into an asynchronous one** using the mechanics provided by the `Async.Params` and `Async.Support` units.
 This approach does **not** rely on promises but rather on a structured asynchronous framework that enables a smooth transition without requiring a complete code rewrite.

 We will emphasize:
 - **Necessary prerequisites** to enable this mechanism